Study Abroad - Religion, Art & Architecture

 Students who enroll in a January Term Seminar and the spring semester in Aix-en-Provence consecutively will receive a $500 grant.
 Visit IAU's Scholarship website for additional details.

-Students participating in the Art, Religion & Architecture Seminar who also attend IAU College for the Spring semester in Aix-en-Provence are encouraged to to experience the Early Start Program from January 18-23, 2016.
+Students participating in the Art, Religion & Architecture Seminar who also attend IAU for the Spring semester in Aix-en-Provence are encouraged to to experience the Early Start Program.
 Students who attend both the J-Term and Spring semester can attend the Early Start Program for a reduced fee.
 The Early Start Program enables students to get acclimated to the climate, culture, people and language prior to their semester orientation.
 It also allows students to move in with their French hosts a week before the semester begins.